mkavana/docs/_posts/17-appendices/2020-06-04-useful-links.md

 - *GitHub guides*.
 For additional guides to using GitHub, refer to [GitHub Guides](https://guides.github.com/).

+### Azure DevOps

+- *Create an AzDevOps account*.
+To create an AzDevOps account, refer to [Sign up, sign in to Azure DevOps](https://docs.microsoft.com/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops).

+- *Azure DevOps documentation*.
+For more information about Azure DevOps, refer to the [Azure DevOps documentation](https://docs.microsoft.com/azure/devops/?view=azure-devops)

 ### Markdown

 - *Microsoft markdown syntax reference*.
 For a reference guide to Microsoft's markdown syntax, refer to [Docs Markdown reference](https://docs.microsoft.com/contribute/markdown-reference).